-We welcome the duties of the Secretary of State set out under Clause 24 when making a determination under clause 23.
+We welcome the duties of the Secretary of State set out under Clause 25 when making a determination under clause 24.
 The provisions require the Secretary of State to consult with devolved administrations and the Marine Management Organisation before making or withdrawing a determination.
+While we welcome this consultation requirement, we note that no opportunity is given to the Scottish Parliament, Welsh Parliament or Northern Ireland Assembly to be consulted before making or withdrawing a determination.
 The clause also requires the Secretary of State to publish a notice of a determination after it being made or withdrawn, lay a copy of the notice in Parliament, and send a copy to the devolved administrations.
 This will assist in terms of ensuring clarity and accountability.